decentldotland/ANS/incentives/README.md

 You can find the full test [here](./img) .
 Notice how a RL with a character length of 2 shares the lower allocation because its frequency as a radical will be the highest, while the RL with a character length of 6 shares the highest allocation.

+## Cashback
+The current PoR's model does not exclude self-owned radicals while calculating profit sharing at new label `mint` event.
+Thus, owners can also get a "cashback" for minting a new label with an pre-minting self-owned radical.

 ## License

 The project is licensed under the MIT license.